Review and road test of the Mercedes-Benz GLE Coupe

 Ten Second Review of the Mercedes-Benz GLE Coupe

-The Mercedes-Benz GLE Coupe is the three-pointed star's take on BMW's X6, a vehicle that rides on SUV underpinnings but which features a coupe-like sloping roof.
+The Mercedes-Benz GLE Coupe is the three-pointed star's take on BMW's X6, a large luxury crossover that rides on SUV underpinnings but which features a coupe-like sloping roof.
 Whether you like this genre of car or not, it's hard not to be impressed by Mercedes' execution of the theme.
-It's a sportier, more stylish coupe-styled version of the GLE-Class five-door model which the brand previously badged as its M-Class.
+It's a sportier, more stylish coupe-styled version of the GLE-Class five-door model and gains an added dash of maturity in this second generation form.